20 Feb 2026

-Freeride skiing is all about adventure, carving your own line, exploring untouched terrain, and feeling pure mountain freedom.
+Freeride skiing & snowboarding is all about adventure, carving your own line, exploring untouched terrain, and feeling pure mountain freedom.
 But the beauty of freeride comes with responsibility.
 Safety isn’t an accessory, it’s your foundation.
 Whether you’re an expert or a newcomer, understanding risk management and preparation is key to every ride.

 Avalanche Awareness and Mountain Knowledge: before heading off-piste, every freerider should complete an avalanche safety course.
 These courses teach you how to: